matrix-org/matrix-spec-proposals/proposals/3131-verifying-with-qr-codes-2.md

 Bob's client may send an `m.key.verification.done` message any time after it sends the `m.key.verification.reciprocate` message.

+### Errors

+The verification may fail under the following situations:

+- When Bob scans Alice's QR code, if it does not contain his correct key or Alice's key is different from Bob's local copy of her key, then Bob's device will send an `m.key.verification.cancel` with `code` `m.key_mismatch`.
+- When Bob scans Alice's QR code, if the event ID or transaction ID does not match what was expected, then Bob's device will send an `m.key.verification.cancel` with `code` `m.unknown_transaction`.
+- When Bob scans Alice's QR code, if the QR code is not in the right form, Bob's device will send an `m.key.verification.cancel` with `code` `m.qr_code.invalid`.
+- When Alice receives the `m.key.verification.reciprocate` message, if the shared secret does not match the secret she generated, Alice's device will send an `m.key.verification.cancel` with `code` `m.invalid_message`.

+### Removing `next_method`

 In addition, the `next_method` field of the [`m.key.verification.start`](https://spec.matrix.org/unstable/client-server-api/#mkeyverificationstart) event is removed as it is currently unused and there are no plans for its use.